 Many people figure out how much they can spend on food and run with it.
 Rather than focusing on the amount, you want to look at what you are buying, too.
 If you are buying a lot of sugary snacks and sodas, you need to refine your list.
 It doesn’t have to be all at once.
 You can drop one “problem” item at a time.
-This doesn’t mean you can’t ever have a soda or sugary snack, it will be an occasional treat.
+This doesn’t mean you can’t ever have a soda or sugary snack.
+Instead, it will be an occasional treat.
 Replace each item with a healthy version.
 Drink water instead of soda.
 That alone is a money saver and far healthier.
 Replace sugary snacks with fresh fruits.
 In time you will realize that these highly processed and unhealthy foods cost much more than their healthier alternatives.
 This is just one example of how changing your diet can stretch your budget.

-When it comes to vegetables, you can opt for frozen packages that can save you money.
+When it comes to vegetables, you can opt for frozen packages instead of fresh produce to save you money.
 It will also last a lot longer than fresh veggies.
 Also, make sure to buy foods you like and will eat.
 It doesn’t make much sense to stock up on peas when no one in the house likes them.
-I do advise to avoid frozen or canned fruits.
-Preservation with a lot of sugar for the freezing or canning process happens.
+However, I do advise avoiding frozen or canned fruits.
+They use a lot of sugar to preserve the food during the freezing or canning process.
 I don’t recommend buying anything that is in a can.
 Take a look at the nutrition labels and see for yourself.

 Our society either loves carbs or hates them.
-There are good ones and bad ones, it’s the bad ones you want to avoid.
+There are good ones and bad ones.
+Obviously, it’s the bad ones you want to avoid.
 Read your labels.
 A good rule of thumb is if it says enriched flour, don’t buy it.
 It has no nutritional value.
 If you can’t pronounce the ingredient, don’t buy it either.
-It’s chemicals that won’t do you any good.
-There are good carbs out there.
+They are chemicals that won’t do your body any good.
+Remember though that there are good carbs out there.